Dusandinho/PreFab/README.md

 Matching SEM and design images are found in the `data/` directory.

 Sample device images (to be predicted) are found in the `devices/` directory.

+## Notes and Examples
+`PreFab` can be used in the following order to get started:
+1. Run `pattern.py` to generate design patterns for fabrication characterization
+    - Adjust pattern and filter sizes to suit your needs
+    - Generate a small collection of patterns to add to your layout (for fabrication and imaging) so that they can be used in training a model of your nanofabrication process

+2. Run `dataset.py` to prepare your data for training:
+    - See `data/example/` for a simple example of how GDS and SEM data should be arranged prior to running this script.
+Feel free to use the example data to get familiar with the process
+    - This script cuts the GDS and SEM images into smaller, more manageable slices for training and prediction.
+Adjust the slice and scanning step sizes to suit your needs

+3. Run `train.py` to train a model on your fabrication dataset:
+    - This script uses [TensorFlow](https://www.tensorflow.org/install) to handle the training
+    - Feel free to adjust the structure of the model and its hyperparameters to try to improve the prediction accuracy

+4. Run `predictor.py` to predict the fabrication variations of your device:
+    - A topologically optimized WDM DEMUX and some simple shapes are included in `devices/` to help in getting familiar with the process
+    - To use your own device design, the script must know the length (nm) and the resolution (px/nm) of the model's training data
+    - For high-accuracy prediction, use multiple models and a small scanning step size

 ## Authors
 `PreFab` was written by Dusan Gostimirovic with Odile Liboiron-Ladouceur, Danxia Xu, and Yuri Grinberg.